sudosubin/octokit-plugin-comment-methods.js/README.md

 # octokit-plugin-comment-methods.js

-> Convenience methods to manage comments
+> Convenience methods to manage comments on GitHub with structured metadata
+> support

+An Octokit plugin that provides a unified interface for managing comments on commits, gists, issues, and pull request reviews with embedded metadata for smart comment management.

 ## Usage